The Pipeline

 ISEs boost priority streams

 Included Stream Expressions pin certain streams to the top of the sorted list regardless of ranking.
-Core Builds ISEs boost: streams from your library (continue watching), cached streams, and English-language streams.
+Core Builds ISEs boost: streams from your library (continue watching), cached streams, REPACK/PROPER releases, and SeaDex-verified anime.

 PSEs score everything else